web-extend/web-extend/docs/guide/start/quick-start.md

 - [Svelte](https://svelte.dev/)
 - [Solid](https://www.solidjs.com/)

-WebExtend is compatible with any frontend framework.
-For other frameworks, you might need manual installation.
+> Note: While these templates are provided out of the box, WebExtend is framework-agnostic and can work with any frontend framework.
+For other frameworks, you may need to follow the manual installation process.

-## Manual Installtion
+## Manual Installation

+If you prefer to set up your project manually or use a different framework, follow these steps:

-### Install dependencies
+### 1. Install Dependencies

-Create a project and install dependencies.
-WebExtend uses [Rsbuild](https://rsbuild.dev/) as the bundler.
-And the feature of running the extension automatically is based on [web-ext](https://github.com/mozilla/web-ext).
+Create a new project directory and initialize it:

 ::: code-group